adoniasvitorio/adoniasvitorio/README.md

 ### Hello world!

 #### About me
-In love with tech and music, geek and Open Source world's enthusiast.
+Passionate about tech and music, geek and Open Source world's enthusiast.<br />
+Interested in Bitcoin and Economy.

 - *Full Stack Developer*.
-- Currently studying Javascript and PHP ecosystem, also interested in Bitcoin and Economy.
+- Currently studying Javascript and PHP ecosystem.
 - I would like to contribute with EN x PT-BR Translations or Codes.

 <center>